color-tv/android-SampleApp/README.md

 >    Our SDK supports Android versions 21+, but for convenience in maintaining one app for multiple platforms we've lowered the `minSdkVersion` to 14.
 ColorTv SDK will not be initialized however on versions below 21.

 ##Adding Android TV/Amazon Fire TV SDK

-For a demo of the correct integration, please refer to our [demo application](https://github.com/color-tv/android-DemoApp)

 ###Connecting Your App